 The last palace on our list, the Douglas Palace (Douglaska Palatset) was designed by the same architect as the Bååth Palace, Nicodemus Tessin the Older.
 Parts of the facade of the Douglas Palace were, however, modified during the 19th century.
 The unusual division of the house into five floors, two of which are of a different height than the others, was preserved, though.

-I believe that you will not regret your visit of Blasieholmen, especially if you are a fan of historical architecture.
+I believe that you will not regret your visit to Blasieholmen, especially if you are a fan of historical architecture.
 The Blasieholmen peninsula is also a great starting point for visiting other interesting areas in central Stockholm.
 So, if you still have some time and energy left after seeing the five palaces, I recommend you to choose one of the nearby areas such as Skeppsholmen, Kastellholmen or Helgeandsholmen and keep exploring the historic beauties of the Swedish capital.

 For more inspiration, do not forget to take our mobile app Trevl with you, where you can find lots of beautiful places and their stories on the go.
 We would also love to see you on our Instagram account where we post images of nice places daily.